nextcloud/documentation/admin_manual/configuration_automation.rst

 * **MySQL Database**

-  Keep in mind that the automatic configuration does not unburden you from creating the database user and database itself in advance, as described in the `Database Configuration` chapter.
+  Keep in mind that the automatic configuration does not unburden you from creating the database user and database in advance, as described in the `Database Configuration`_ chapter.
   ::
     <?php
     $AUTOCONFIG = array(